 - 200 g broccoli chopped into florets and steamed until soft

-- 360 ml natural yoghurt
+- 360 g natural yoghurt or dairy free alternative

-- 100 g cheddar cheese grated
+- 100 g cheddar cheese grated, or dairy free alternative

 - 80 ml sunflower oil

-- 1 large egg beaten
+- 1 large egg or flax egg* beaten

 - 225 g self-raising flour

-Preheat oven to 200°C(fan)/220°C/gas mark 7.
+- Preheat oven to 200°C(fan)/220°C/gas mark 7.

 - Place 15 muffin cases in a muffin tin.*